kamst01/brevard_pools/index.md

   steps-first-microheading: Steps 1-5
   steps-second-microheading: Steps 6-10
   steps:
-    steps-first-section:
     first-step:
       step-toggle: true
       step-number: 1
       step-title: Brush Tile / Grout lines
       step-description: Every inch of tile will be brushed and grout lines will be clean and free of algae.
 Tile scum will be removed.
 Removal of any calcium-deposits* where applicable.
       step-disable-toggle: false
       step-icon-color: green
       step-icon: swimming-pool
     second-step:
       step-toggle: true
       step-number: 2
       step-title: Empty skimmer and Pump basket
       step-description: Every visit we leave your baskets free of debris.
 Emptying of baskets allows maximum water flow.
 Inspection of O-ring at the pump lid upon opening, lube if necessary.
       step-disable-toggle: false
       step-icon-color: indigo
       step-icon: medal
     third-step:
       step-toggle: true
       step-number: 3
       step-title: Net debris off surface of water
       step-description: We use the highest quality nets to capture the smallest debris and pollen and our technicians are netting experts!
 We use a technique to net every inch of surface area of the water.
       step-disable-toggle: false
       step-icon-color: blue
       step-icon: award
     fourth-step:
       step-toggle: true
       step-number: 4
       step-title: Vacuum every single visit
       step-description: Pool will be vacuumed every single visit.
 We have the newest in pool vacuum technology as well as the old faithful system hose and vacuum head.
 We use the same technique to vacuum every inch of the bottom of the pool, every single visit.
 A fun fact we call this technique "mowing the lawn" because you wouldn't miss a blade of grass mowing the lawn; well we won't miss anything in your pool either!
       step-disable-toggle: false
       step-icon-color: yellow
       step-icon: trophy
     fifth-step:
       step-toggle: true
       step-number: 5
       step-title: Net remaining debris until spotless
       step-description: By spotless we mean it!
 Debris as well as nails or metal toys can leave unwanted stains.
 We can remove the metal or debris and work on removing any stains*.
       step-disable-toggle: false
       step-icon-color: blue
       step-icon: hand-sparkles
       image: https://res.cloudinary.com/bpc-cloud/v1616209001/images/pool-testing_psiofz.jpg
-    steps-second-section:
     sixth-step:
       step-toggle: true
       step-number: 6
       step-title: Brush entire surface of pool
       step-description: Brushing the walls, floor, steps, stairs, etc; every visit!
         All while focusing on spots/stains that require more attention.
       step-disable-toggle: false
       step-icon-color: pink
       step-icon: leaf
     seventh-step:
       step-toggle: true
       step-number: 7
       step-title: Check/Balance chemicals
       step-description: We balance the pool accordingly to the weather conditions.
         Checking and maintaining the following chemicals Chlorine, Salt, P.H., Alkalinity, Stabilizer-CYA, Calcium Hardness.
 Phosphates* and nitrates will be tested and removed as necessary.
       step-disable-toggle: false
       step-icon-color: purple
       step-icon: vials
     eighth-step:
       step-toggle: true
       step-number: 8
       step-title: Filter Cleaning
       step-description: Filter will be cleaned regularly as required by the manufacture.
         Most require monthly cleaning.
 The equipment will be checked for leaks and in proper running condition before leaving your property.
 Salt Cells will be scheduled to be cleaned every 3 months*.
       step-disable-toggle: false
       step-icon-color: yellow
       step-icon: box
     ninth-step:
       step-toggle: true
       step-number: 9
       step-title: Equipment Inspection
       step-description: The equipment will be inspected for air leaks on the suction side and water leaks on equipment.
 Equipment will be replaced as needed to maintain premium operation.
       step-disable-toggle: false
       step-icon-color: indigo
       step-icon: box
     tenth-step:
       step-toggle: true
       step-number: 10
       step-title: Log chemicals and chemical dosages
       step-description: We use a premium route management software to log all our customers chemicals readings and dosages we added to your pool every visit!
         By keeping track we can see the issues that may arise well in the future and take the proper preventative maintenance.
       step-disable-toggle: false
       step-icon-color: blue
       step-icon: box
       image: https://res.cloudinary.com/bpc-cloud/v1616251547/images/pool-salt-two_yo54l8.jpg
   included-in-step:
   - 10 Step Service Process